-Aged Pension Card holders are billed at a reduced rate, whereby the out-of-pocket cost is approximately $45.
+Aged Pension Card holders are billed at a reduced rate of $80 -115 for a standard skin check, whereby the out-of-pocket cost is approximately $40.
 Biopsies are at no additional out-of-pocket cost for pensioners.

 DVA patients (gold / valid white cards) are seen for a skin check with no out-of-pocket cost.

-Everyone who comes in for a Skin Cancer check is entitles to a complimentary skin consultation with one of our highly qualified cosmetic nurses.
+Everyone who comes in for a Skin Cancer check is entitled to a complimentary skin consultation with one of our highly qualified cosmetic nurses.

 How often should I get a skin check?

 Annually unless otherwise advised by your skin cancer doctor.

 What age should I start getting skin checks?

 You should have a skin check at any age when you see something on your skin that you are unsure about.
 Most people start getting skin checks in their 20’s.